-- (a) Application form/platform approved by Council and proof of payment of the prescribed fee; - (b) Certified copy of the Identity Document/Passport; - (c) Original SAQA evaluation certificate; - (d) Original letter of confirmation from the institution or examining body where the above qualification was obtained stating that the applicant was enrolled as a student and qualified at that institution; - (e) Certified copy of the qualification or a combination of qualifications in pharmacy that will permit registration as a pharmacist in the country of origin, i.e. Bachelor of Pharmacy or equivalent; - (f) A stamped copy from the university containing information regarding syllabus and curriculum of the qualification, including credits; - (g) Original International English Language Testing System Certificate (IELTS) overall band score 6, except for South African citizens who obtained their secondary education in SA (certified copy of the National Senior Certificate or equivalent is required); - (h) Certified copy of proof of registration as a pharmacist with the regulatory body or proof that the qualification obtained allows for registration as a pharmacist in the country where the qualification was obtained.
-Only a certified copy of the qualification is required for South African citizens; - (i) Original letter of Good Standing from the regulatory body or the institution where the qualification was obtained; - (j) Proof of practical training or internship from the regulatory body (if completed); - (k) Letter of support from the Department of Health's Foreign Workforce Management Programme (FWMP) only in the event of a person requiring a work permit.
+- (a) Application form/platform approved by Council and proof of payment of the prescribed fee; - (b) Certified copy of the Identity Document/Passport; - (c) Original SAQA evaluation certificate and the SAQA verification of information consent form; - (d) Certified copy of the qualification or a combination of qualifications in pharmacy that will permit registration as a pharmacist in the country of origin, i.e. Bachelor of Pharmacy or equivalent; - (e) Original International English Language Testing System Certificate (IELTS) overall band score 6, except for South African citizens who obtained their secondary education in SA (certified copy of the National Senior Certificate or equivalent is required); - (f) Certified copy of proof of registration as a pharmacist with the regulatory body or proof that the qualification obtained allows for registration as a pharmacist in the country where qualification was obtained.
+Only a certified copy of the qualification is required for South African citizens; - (g) Proof of practical training or internship from the regulatory body (if completed); - (h) Proof of work experience post registration as a pharmacist; - (i) Letter of support from Department of Health Foreign Workforce Management Programme (FWMP) only in the event of a person requiring a work permit; - (i) Police clearance from country of origin; and - (k) Police clearance from the South African Police Services (SAPS) if candidate has been in South Africa for more than two years.